Home » Dealing with the Stresses of Raising Your Child with ASD

 The care of a child with ASD comes with it financial stress as well.
 The need for appropriate behavioral therapies can be a significant strain on the financial stability of the family.
 That’s even before accounting for the fact that in the process of taking care of their child will take over time that would have otherwise been spent earning money.
 Not to mention planning for the financial future of the child as well.

-The financial costs of taking care of a child on the spectrum is possibly the most visible source of stress for the family.
-For Canadians, these stresses can somewhat be alleviated by a number of government programs:
+The financial costs of taking care of a child on the spectrum are possibly the most visible source of stress for the family.
+For Canadians, these stresses can somewhat be alleviated by several government programs: